blaher/YoungHome/README.md

 * MixingWaterPump - Z-Wave Metering Switch

 ## IFTTT Recipes
-* If Ben enters home area, then Switch on BenHomeGPS
+* If Ben enters home area, then Switch on GPSBenHome
-* If Ben exits home area, then switch off BenHomeGPS
+* If Ben exits home area, then switch off GPSBenHome
-* If Ben connects to YoungNetwork, then Switch on BenHomeGPS
+* If Ben connects to YoungNetwork, then Switch on GPSBenHome
-* If Ben disconnects from YoungNetwork, then switch off BenHomeGPS
+* If Ben disconnects from YoungNetwork, then switch off GPSBenHome
-* If Marcus enters home area, then Switch on MarcusHomeGPS
+* If Marcus enters home area, then Switch on GPSMarcus
-* If Marcus exits home area, then switch off MarcusHomeGPS
+* If Marcus exits home area, then switch off GPSMarcus
+* If Marcus connects to YoungNetwork, then Switch on GPSMarcus
+* If Marcus disconnects from YoungNetwork, then switch off GPSMarcus
-* If Ben enters office area, then Switch on BenOfficeGPS
+* If Ben enters office area, then Switch on GPSBenOffice
-* If Ben exits office area, then switch off BenOfficeGPS
+* If Ben exits office area, then switch off GPSBenOffice
+* If Ben connects to Work's Network, then Switch on GPSBenOffice
+* If Ben disconnects from Work's Network, then switch off GPSBenOffice